neymoura/streaming-machine/README.md

 > :info: By default, the docker compose file will read and stream those two streams.
 Feel free to change this as needed.

+## Video samples

+Please add your video files in the `/videos` directory and specify those files in the `.env` file.

+> :info: .flv files are preferred for greater performance

 ## Run compose

 Just run: